librato/api-docs/source/includes/_annotations.md

 `Content-Type: application/json`

-### Parameters
+#### Annotation Event Parameters

-The following parameters can be updated:
+The following parameters can be updated.

 Parameter | Definition
 --------- | ----------